rpeszek/my-blogs/posts/2021-12-10-ts-types-part1.md

 I wrote the `JsonVal` definition without thinking, I have committed `Data.Aeson.Value` (Haskell's commonly used type for JSON values) definition to memory and I just mimicked it.
 Then I looked at it again ... holly ...
 TS supports complex recursive definitions!
 We will discuss recursive types later in this series.

 TypeScript has an ability to do type level programming that goes beyond the demonstrated uses of literal types.
 All of this is oriented toward creating type safety over various kinds of idiomatic JS code and is limited in scope.
-It is none the less interesting.
+It is nonetheless interesting.
 We will return to this topic in the future as well.

 As far as mainstream languages go (I consider _Scala_ or _Reason ML_ a border line just outside the mainstream), TypeScript could be the most interesting choice today IMO.